Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 What is Gynaecomastia?

-Surgical Treatment for Gynaecomastia.
+Surgical Treatment for Gynaecomastia

 Sometimes gynaecomastia will resolve on its own or with conservative interventions.
 However, it is important to understand all your options if you have persistently enlarged male breasts.
 If you would like to find out if you are a good candidate for this surgery, you can book a confidential consultation with Dr Alex Turner.